beejjorgensen/bgc/src/bgc_part_3500_noreturn_align.md

 function.
 In that case, you can just use a plain `inline` in the definition.
 However, there are now additional restrictions.

-You can't refer to any `static` globals:
+You can't refer to any `static` globals or call any `static` functions:

 ``` {.c}
 static int b = 13;